 Distance learning students access course materials through their schools' online classrooms at a time that fits their schedules.
 Professors might provide multimedia presentations, video recordings or lectures to help students grasp the material.
 Some programs also offer opportunities for interaction among students and instructors through email, online chat or discussion forums.

 Graduates in operations management are prepared to hold top-level positions at many organizations.
-According to projections made by the U.S. Bureau of Labor Statistics (BLS), top level executives were expected to see job growth of 6% in 2014-2024, with some variation by industry (www.bls.gov).
+According to projections made by the U.S. Bureau of Labor Statistics (BLS), top level executives were expected to see job growth of 6% in 2018-2028, with some variation by industry (www.bls.gov).
+The reported median salary for this position is $104,690 in 2019.
 Operations managers should continue to find themselves essential to organizations, although strong competition for jobs is expected.
 Other job opportunities include directors of operations, operations analysts, inventory control specialists, directors of development, production managers, labor relations specialists and logistics managers.
 In specialized industries, job options could include food service managers and construction managers.

 Professionals in human resources, product production and product distribution looking to advance their career may seek a MS Degree in Operations Management or a MBA with a operations management specialization.
 Both masters degrees may be found online for the convenience of working professionals.